ChrisKeefe/ChrisKeefe.github.io/_drafts/2022-05-25-leaving-the-e6.md

 - butter pasta
 - sheeps! our first really positive sign of agriculture up here
 - sled dog yards - because when it's not sunny 24 hours a day, grocery shopping is more fun with friends
+- the best rock for pooping on (if you're a bird)